milos-p-lab/VB6-on-Windows-11/README.md

 ## ⚠️ Limitations

-- The solution has been successfully tested on Windows XP / 7 / 10 / 11 (24H2), but due to variations in system configurations and updates, full compatibility is not guaranteed.
+- The solution has been successfully tested on Windows XP, Server 2003, 7, 10, Server 2019/2022, and 11 (including 25H2), but due to variations in system configurations and updates, full compatibility is not guaranteed.
 - Microsoft officially ended support for VB6 development tools; this package is provided for educational, archival, and legacy support purposes.
 - This setup is **not recommended** for creating new business applications — for long-term development, consider porting to modern technologies such as .NET.